 Cloud Storage Apps

 If you plan to back up, share, and import data, then you need access to cloud storage.
 Here are the two most popular options:

-Box – Free for the first 5 GBs.
+Box – Free/subscription.
+10GBs free.
 Not as popular as Dropbox, but Box offers more storage space for free.
 If you need more space, subscription plans are available.

-OneDrive – Microsoft’s cloud storage.
-Starts with 5GB for free and is built into windows 10.
+OneDrive – Free/subscription.
+5GBs free with every Microsoft account and is built into windows 10.

-Spideroak – Free for the first 2 GBs.
+Spideroak One – Subscription.
+Starts a 150GB for $6/month.
 Unlike Box, Dropbox, Google Drive, and SkyDrive, Spideroak offers secure and encrypted sharing through the cloud.